Leonel-web-byte/Healthcare-Denials-Analysis-RCM-Insights/README.md

 ## 🧩 SQL Analysis

- I wrote modular '.sql' scripts for different parts of the analysis:
+ I wrote modular `.sql` scripts for different parts of the analysis:

- - '01_data.sql' → row counts, distinct statuses
+ - 01_data.sql → row counts, distinct statuses

  This helped me answer questions like:
 - Where are we losing money and why?